nilesr/United4/README.md

 ## Known bugs

- - On 4.1.1 the "launch to thread watcher" button in the shortcut creator doesn't work, it's been fixed for the next release
  - Changing the bar color won't take full effect until all UserscriptActivity instances are destroyed (i.e. rotating the screen or restarting the app)

 ## todo list